mongodb/docs-ecosystem/source/includes/substitute-placeholders-azure.rst

     You must substitute all text in quotes and angle brackets with your KMS configuration values.

-    For example, the Node.js code prompts you to include a client id value as
+    For example, the Node.js code prompts you to include a client ID value as
     follows:

     .. code-block:: javascript